 staging of liver disease in patients with hepatitis B

 patients who are worried they drink too much alcohol

 What happens during my FibroScan® visit

 On your arrival to Liver Wellness™, you will be asked to fill in a form (name, address, referring doctor).
 You will be asked some medical questions regarding your liver condition.
 You will be examined with the FibroScan®.
 Your FibroScan® test results will be provided and interpreted by the consultant liver specialist and your report completed within 72 ours of your visit.

 Do I have to get a referral from a doctor?

 No you don’t need a referral.
-You can call us and book an appointment or book and pay securely on the website here.
+You can call us on 019108901 to book an appointment or book and pay securely on the website here.